Azure/azure-quickstart-templates/sccm-currentbranch/README.md

-# Create a System Center Configuration Manager environment with the latest general release
+# Create a System Center Configuration Manager Environment with the Latest General Release

 ## Description